Mr-Un1k0d3r/PowerLessShell/README.md

 PowerLessShell rely on MSBuild.exe to remotely execute PowerShell scripts and commands without spawning powershell.exe.
 You can also execute raw shellcode using the same approach.

-To add another layer of crap the payload will copy msbuild.exe to something random and build the payload using the randomly generated binary.

-* You can provide -knownprocess switch to use known Windows process name instead of renaming MsBuild.exe to something random

 # MSBuild conditions

 MSBuild support condition that can be used to avoid running code if the condition is not met.